MatthewMing11/napari-foobar/README.md

 ### peak_local_max error
 peak_local_max will cause an error if you do not have the correct data type for the layer being relabeled for erosion and watershed.
 To change the data type, please right-click and select convert date type and change it to int64.
+### index error when using erode,watershed,delete
+this error is caused because the colors are not updated when new labels are made.
+This is resolved by clicking the show selected checkbox on and off to recalibrate the colors so that the new labels have colors.
 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure